Urkaz/UnusedNodeCleaner/README.md

 # Unused Node Cleaner
 "Unused Node Cleaner" allows you to clean your blueprints from unused nodes that someone left somewhere and are still there to just distract you.

-**WARNING:** While the "Hide Unused" toggle is on, the plugin will disable the "Hide Unrelated" feature as te plugin uses the same engine functions to make the nodes fade out.
+**WARNING:** While the "Hide Unused" toggle is on, the plugin will disable the "Hide Unrelated" feature as the plugin uses the same engine functions to make the nodes fade out.

 ## How to use